The cross-over from Townes solitons to droplets in a 2D Bose mixture: Appendices

 \subsection{The two-body problem inside a BEC}

-We consider here two impurity atoms immersed in a 3D or 2D uniform BEC (see Fig.\ref{figs1}), and we derive at the lowest relevant order the expression of the interaction potential $U(R)$ between them due to their coupling to the bath.
-The study of the interaction between these particles dressed by the bath, also called polarons, is a well-documented problem, see \cite{2015:Grusdt,2018_naidon} for recent reviews.
+We consider here two impurity atoms immersed in a 3D or 2D uniform BEC (see Fig.\ref{figs1}), and we derive at the lowest relevant order the expression of their effective interaction due to their coupling to the bath.
+The study of the coupling between one impurity and a bath formed by a BEC, the so-called Bose polaron, is a well-documented problem, see \cite{2015:Grusdt} and refs.\,in.
+The interaction between two Bose polarons was recently addressed in \cite{camacho2018bipolarons,camacho2018landau,2018_naidon}.
 We will thus keep our treatment quite brief, and focus on the specificity of the problem addressed in this article.